datacamp/authoring/docs/mobile/exercises/multiple-choice.md

 The student has to choose one or more correct answers.
 The `text` field contains the correct answers, and `distractor_text` contains the incorrect answers.

-For a single correct answer, `text` can be a string:
+For a single correct answer, `text` can be a string.
+In this case, the student is only permitted to select one option.

 ```yaml
 - type: MultipleChoice